 Other measures of safety may include implementing intrusion detection, video surveillance systems, access control, fire alarms, visitor management systems, gunshot or weapons detection, or other means to help keep school environments safe.

 Get Help Accessing & Leveraging ARP Funds for your School Security

-Important: The deadline for claiming ARP funds is Sept.
-30, 2021, with the ability to expend the funding for two calendar years afterward.
+Important: The deadline for claiming ARP funds has been extended to December 31, 2021, with the ability to expend the funding for two calendar years afterward.

 Ultimately, creating a safe and secure learning environment means being able to mitigate health and safety risks effectively and efficiently.

-Experts across STANLEY can help K-12 schools navigate the noise and determine a strategy for leveraging ARP funds that can help bring students, teachers, administrators and staff back through their doors safely.
+Experts across STANLEY Security can help K-12 schools navigate the noise and determine a strategy for leveraging ARP funds that can help bring students, teachers, administrators and staff back through their doors safely.

 Connect with us to get started today.
-Click the buttons in the section above to chat with STANLEY experts about your ARP funds and the opportunity to enhance health, safety and security at your school.
+Click the buttons in the section above to chat with STANLEY Security experts about your ARP funds and the opportunity to enhance health, safety and security at your school.